 But, which ones to try first and which will provide the authentic local experience?
 We have got you covered with this guide to the irresistible street food in Thailand:

 1. Som Tam (Papaya Salad)The most popular and widely consumed dish, Som Tam is a healthy and delicious salad made with roasted peanuts, garlic, chillies, various seasonings and of course, green papaya with palm sugar dressing to top it of.
 It engages all your tastebuds with its sweet, salty, sour and chilli flavours.
 Yes, it is an all in one experience!

 Where to find it: Outdoor restaurants at Chatuchak market and La Deng in the Silom area of Bangkok.

 2. Tom YumTom Yum is not just famous in the Thailand street food scene but has taken the world by storm with its unique flavours.
 It is a delicious hot and sour soup made with fragrant herbs and spices.
 Shrimp is generally added to it, but there are a lot of other variants like pork, meat or other seafood.
 Lemongrass, galangal and kaffir lime leaves are the ingredients used to make the soup aromatic, fresh and tantalizing to your palette.

 It comes in a lot of varieties like Tom Yum Kai which is the chicken variant, Tom yum Kung which is made with prawns and most popular among tourists and a lot of other versions.

 Where to find it: You can easily find it at any street food market.

-Price per plate : 80-120 THB.
+3. Pad ThaiBehold the most beloved street food of Thailand, Pad Thai!
+It is one of the most popular dishes in Thailand and even considered to be one of the most delicious dishes worldwide.
+Pad Thai is Thailand’s culture in a bowl.
 Made with rice noodles which are stir-fried with tofu, eggs and flavoured with tamarind, fish sauce, shallots and the mix of various spices, Pad Thai is served with roasted peanuts and has a huge serving of vegetables.
 And how can we forget, shrimp, crab, squid or chicken!
 No wonder it has a whole movie made on it (Hint: It is a Thai movie).

 Where to find it: At any street food market.
 We recommend Thip Samai in Old City.

+4. Mango Sticky RiceIn the mood for dessert?
+Mango sticky rice will satiate your dessert pangs instantly!
 It consists of glutinous rice, mango pulp, coconut milk and mung beans to top it off.
 Eat it fresh with a spoon or hands, if you will!
-It is highly refreshing.
+It is highly refreshing and a kind of street food in Thailand that's sure to give you some respite during mid-day heat.
 There are a lot of variations available with different types of mangoes and toppings like dried shrimp.
 Eat it fresh as the sticky rice and coconut milk tend to spoil quickly.

 Price per plate: One plate costs about 30-50 THB.

 5. Sai Krok IsanThis is street food in Thailand that you can eat on the go.
 It is a delicious fermented sausage eaten with raw cabbage, sticky rice and garlic.
 A perfect beer snack, it is slightly tangy and salty.
 It originated in the northeast part of Thailand but is savoured all across the country.

 Price per plate : Grab a stick for 10 THB.

+6. Pad See EwThis is another type of stir-fried noodles.
+But unlike Pad Thai which is sweeter, Pad See Ew is saltier and has a chargrilled flavour.
+Pad See Ew translates to stir-fried soy sauce noodles and eaten as a staple in Thailand.
 The type of noodles usually used is Sen Yai which is cooked with Chinese broccoli, chicken, eggs and a combination of sauces like oyster sauce, vinegar, light soy sauce & dark soy sauce.
 It is perfectly balanced street food in Thailand and you surely won’t be disappointed!